Deadliest Catch: Rationalization: derby vs. quota

-Society of Fishermen
+Society of fishermen

 One of the series' main features is the portrayal of the harsh life at sea, including the behavior and mannerisms of the fishermen who are engaged in a hazardous lifestyle with little tolerance for low performance or ineptitude.
 Several of the series' shows have featured "greenhorn" fishermen who are usually the brunt of harsh criticism and sometimes bullying by veteran deckhands.
 In one case, a new fisherman entered a ship's bridge to berate his captain for what he saw as unfair comments (the fisherman was fired as soon as the ship returned to port).
 Another filmed incident was a fight on board the fishing vessel Wizard in which a greenhorn sailor sucker punched a veteran fisherman who had been engaged in harassment and bullying.
 Again, the greenhorn was fired as soon as the ship hit port, leading to mixed reactions by fans of the show.

 Production

 Technical

 The Behind the Scenes special provided insight on how the program is produced.
 A two-person TV crew lives on each boat profiled.
 They use handheld Sony HVR-Z5U and HVR-Z7U HDV cameras to shoot most of the series (one on the main deck, one in the wheelhouse).
 Additional footage is provided by four stationary cameras that are permanently mounted around the ship and are constantly recording.
 Shots from vantage points outside the boat are accomplished through a variety of methods, including the use of a helicopter for footage near the harbor and a cameraman on a chase boat (in season 1, the main chase boat was the F/V Time Bandit).
 The crew also makes use of underwater cameras, including one attached to a crab pot for a "crab's eye view" of the pot being retrieved in season 2, one mounted in the main crab tank on the F/V Northwestern beginning in season 2, and one mounted to a submersible watercraft beginning in season 3.
 The Season 9 "Behind the Lens" special shows two more filming methods: divers near the boats (and on the bottom of Dutch Harbor for the king crab fleet departure), and a helicopter with a belly-mounted turret camera (same as that used to film scenes in Skyfall).

-Because of a lack of space on the boats, the crews do not have an audio mixer.
 Audio is recorded using wireless microphones worn by the fishermen and shotgun microphones attached to the cameras.
+Because of a lack of space on the boats, the crews do not have an audio mixer on board.
 In audio post-production, the sound team attempts to use actual sounds that were recorded on the boats.

 Although the equipment is carefully waterproofed, the cameras are routinely damaged by corrosion, ice and accidents.

-Captain Sig Hansen of the F/V Northwestern, serves as a technical advisor to the series' producers.
+Captain Sig Hansen of the F/V Northwestern serves as a technical advisor to the series' producers.